 The following were adapted from the 7 WELCOA Benchmarks—which I keep posted near my desk to track client progress as they hit each benchmark.

-1. Leadership Support
+1. Gain Leadership Support

 Having the C-suite on board is fundamental to your success.
 Company leaders can help establish wellness as part of the overall company mission—and their participation shows employees that the programming is both supported and encouraged.
 Getting your leaders to attend and take part in events brands the program and encourages employees to get involved.